tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 The legislation also states that transit service data must be made available via a machine-readable interface in a common, easily modifiable format.

 NAP implements this so, that
-* Transit data will be automatically imported from service's machine-readable interfaces (refer to [Transit data import](#Transit data import))
+* Transit data is automatically imported from service's machine-readable interfaces (refer to [Transit data import](#Transit data import))
 * An automated analysis procedure is run on the imported data
-* National Transit authorities are notified on the analysis result.
+* National Transit authorities (certain users) are notified on the analysis result.
-* If a machine readable interface is not available for a transit service, the changes must be declared using a manual online form, available via NAP web application.
+* If a machine readable interface is not available for a transit service, then transit changes must be declared using a manual online form, which is available via NAP web application.
 Manually declared transit data is not used by the automated analysis procedure.
 It is visualized separately for transit authorities by NAP application online view.